Alchemy was medieval chemists’ attempts to turn base metals into gold.

 I believe this work is sacred.

-Finally, I am living living exactly what I love and can bring that same possibility to you!
+Finally, I am living exactly what I love and can bring that same possibility to you!

-What is the primary message or big picture vision I wants to convey to others?
+What is the primary message or big picture vision I want to convey to others?

 The quintessential professional woman who had the vulnerability and courage to step into her transformation and as a result is doing what she loves.